Did you catch this post on Instagram? Thanks to the Savvy Psychologist Podcast.

 “I’m so overwhelmed” becomes “I am having the thought that I am so overwhelmed.”
-Instead of “I’m stressed,” try, “My mind is telling me stressful thoughts.”
+Instead of “I’m stressed,” try, “I’m having the thought that I’m stressed” or “My mind is telling me stressful thoughts.”

 Of course you can use these strategies any time of the day when you notice you’re mind saying “I am… (insert deflating, unhelpful adjective or noun).”